 Towards the most southerly end of the Mullet, you will come to the lovely village of Aughleam (Eachléim).
 The village is surrounded by beautiful white-sand beaches that are quiet even at the height of summer.

 Dún na mBó, which is located at Doonamo Point, at the north-west end of the Mullet Peninsula, is one of the most spectacular blowholes in Co Mayo.
 The blowhole is a short drive from Belmullet on one of the most exciting sections of Mayo’s Wild Atlantic Way – and while it is not as well […]

 Eagle Island, off the north end of the Mullet Peninsula in Erris, Co Mayo, was once home to the families of the island’s two lighthouse keepers.
-The two lighthouses on Eagle Island were switched on in September 1835 and their powerful beacons continued to warn and guide ships navigating the waters off the treacherous North […]
+The two lighthouses on Eagle Island were switched on in September 1835.
+One of the lighthouses stopped functioning after it was damaged beyond repair by a storm in 1894, […]

 The viewing area and walkway around the blowhole at Downpatrick near Ballycastle in Co Mayo is one of the most spectacular and exciting Signature Discovery Points on the Wild Atlantic Way tourist trail.

 A few hours walking on Claggan Island near Belmullet is an escape to a magical world of tranquility and wonderful coastal scenery on the Wild Atlantic coast of Co Mayo.

 The Irish Naval vessel, LÉ Róisín (P51), looked impressive as it made its way out of the calm waters of Blacksod Bay, Co Mayo, on Sunday, September 14th.